Thumbnail image

 Impact

-During usability testing with seven students, the AI search feature reduced average time to find answers by 40%, indicating a possibility for significant reduction in routine support requests.
+In usability testing with 7 participants, the AI search experience reduced average time to find answers by ~40% compared to the existing support flow,

 An Overview